 3. Factory Farms Produce An Unbearable Smell For Local Residents

-Living by an animal farm can be quite uncomfortable.
-Livestock in the U.S. produce 500 million tons of excrement every year.
+Living near an animal farm can be quite uncomfortable.
+Livestock in the U.S. produces 500 million tons of excrement every year.
 This is way more waste than factory farms could ever redistribute as fertilizer, so the majority of waste is left to fester in massive, open-air waste lagoons.
-When these cesspools get full, factory farms will frequently get around water pollution limits by spraying liquid manure into the air, creating mists of pollutants carried away by the wind.
+When these cesspools get full, factory farms will frequently get around water Pollution limits by spraying liquid manure into the air, creating mists of pollutants carried away by the wind.

 Having to live with the awful smell and harmful gases released by farm waste can ruin people’s health and quality of life.
 The CDC has even reported that mental health deterioration and increased sensitization to smells can occur in people who live near factory farms.
 Sadly, many communities located near factory farms fall below the poverty level so they do not have the option to relocate to a place with cleaner air.

 Another problem with the animal waste collected in the massive lagoons is that the waste breaks down and forms ammonia gas.
 This then breeds bacteria, which combine with other pollutants in the air to form nitric acid.
 The nitric acid builds up in the atmosphere and then returns to the surface of the earth as acid rain, harming soil, forest habitats, and water ecosystems.

 5. Animal Agriculture Causes Several Serious Health Concerns